Frequently Asked Questions

 Here are a few ways you can use ISAs alongside your pension strategy:

-• Bridge the gap: Use ISA savings to retire before your pension becomes accessible (typically before age 55–57).
+• Bridge The Gap: Use ISA savings to retire before your pension becomes accessible (typically before age 55–57).

-• Control taxable income: Withdraw from ISAs instead of pensions to stay below income tax or benefit thresholds.
+• Control Taxable Income: Withdraw from ISAs instead of pensions to stay below income tax or benefit thresholds.

-• Maximise flexibility: Use pensions for long-term needs and ISAs for short/medium-term spending.
+• Maximise Flexibility: Use pensions for long-term needs and ISAs for short/medium-term spending.

 For the 2025/26 tax year, the total ISA allowance is £20,000.
 This can be split between different types of ISA but the maximum for a Lifetime ISA is £4,000.